Multi-View Hypercomplex Learning for Breast Cancer Screening: Quaternion and Hypercomplex Neural Networks

-The addition operation is performed through an element-wise addition of terms, i.e., $h + p = (h_0+p_0) + (h_i+p_i) \ii_i + \ldots + (h_n+p_n) \ii_n$.
-Similarly, the scalar product can be formulated with $\alpha h = \alpha h_0 + \alpha h_i \ii_i + \ldots + \alpha h_n \ii_n$ by multiplying the scalar to real-valued components.
-Nevertheless, with the increasing of $n$, Cayley-Dickson algebras lose some properties regarding the vector multiplication, and more specific formulas need to be introduced to model this operation because of imaginary units interplays \cite{VallearXiv2020}.
-Indeed, as an example, quaternions and octonions products are not commutative due to imaginary unit properties for which $\ii_1 \ii_2 \neq \ii_2 \ii_1$.
-Therefore, quaternion convolutional neural network (QCNN) layers are based on the Hamilton product, which organizes the filter weight matrix to be encapsulated into a quaternion as $\W = \W_0 + \W_1 \ii_1 + \W_2 \ii_2 + \W_3 \ii_3$ and to perform convolution with the quaternion input $\x = \x_0 + \x_1\ii_1 + \x_2\ii_2 + \x_3\ii_3$ as:
+whereby $h_0, \ldots, h_{n-1}$ are the real-valued coefficients and $\ii_1, \ldots, \ii_{n-1}$ the imaginary units.
+The first coefficient $h_0$ represents the real component, while the remaining ones compose the imaginary part.
+Therefore, the algebraic subsets of $\bH$ are identified by the number of imaginary units and by the algebraic rules that govern the interactions among them.
+Being part of the Cayley–Dickson family, hypercomplex algebras are defined at dimensions that are powers of two, i.e., $n=2^k$.
+Therefore, subset domains arise at predefined dimensions, i.e., $n=2,4,8,16, \ldots$.
+For other values of $n$, such as $n=3$, there is no canonical or widely accepted definition of multiplication, making them unsuitable for neural network design.
+Moreover, with the increasing of $n$, Cayley-Dickson algebras lose some properties regarding vector multiplication, and more specific formulas need to be introduced to model this operation because of imaginary units interplays \cite{valle2021hypercomplex}.
+Indeed, as an example, quaternions and octonions products are not commutative since $\ii_1 \ii_2 \neq \ii_2 \ii_1$.
+Therefore, quaternion convolutional layers are based on the Hamilton product, according to which the convolutional filters $\W_0, \W_1, \W_2, \W_3$ are organized into a quaternion of the form $\W = \W_0 + \W_1 \ii_1 + \W_2 \ii_2 + \W_3 \ii_3$.
+The convolution operation between $\W$ and the quaternion input $\x = \x_0 + \x_1\ii_1 + \x_2\ii_2 + \x_3\ii_3$ can be then defined as:

+in which the weight matrix on the left is the quaternion $\W$ expressed in matrix form and with signs adjusted to perform the Hamilton product \cite{GrassucciQGAN2021}.